Oneida City Police Searching for This Wanted Person of the Week

-The Oneida City Police Department is searching for a 32-year-old Oneida woman on drug charges as part of this week's Mohawk Valley Crime Stoppers Wanted Person of the Week.
+Oneida City Police is reporting that within two-hours after this week's Mohawk Valley Crime Stoppers Wanted Person of the Week was broadcast on Thursday morning, a tip was called in that resulted in the woman's arrest.

-Police are asking for calls to be made to the Mohawk Valley Crime Stoppers tip line anonymously at 1-866-730-8477.
+"Within two hours of this morning’s broadcast, the app got a good tip, and we got Latashia Jackson into custody quickly," said Sgt.
+Mike Burgess of the Oneida City Police.
+"It worked!"

 Authorities say, sharing this story with friends and family and on social media increases the chance of keeping our neighborhoods safe.
 Mohawk Valley Crime Stoppers is 100% anonymous and cash rewards are given to people who deliver credible and accurate information which results in the arrest of wanted persons.

-Note: UPDATE: Crime Stoppers Wanted Person Captured Following Tip